bewrrrie/ChessAI/README.md

 # ChessAI

-My implementation of ASCII chess game with opponent AI.
+My implementation of a console chess game with opponent AI.

 ### Current goals
 - [x] Implement chess board and pieces